 The output flange is made out of two parts connected with bolts and nuts so we can easily secure it to the two bearings.

-You can download the 3D model and the STL files needed for 3D printing below.
+STL files needed for 3D printing below.

 3D Printed Strain Wave Gear – Harmonic Drive